roryprimrose/roryprimrose.github.io/_posts/2011-02-17-restricting-the-types-available-in-typepresenter-in-wf-designers.md

 This drop down list provides some common types and includes some of the types already found in the current activity context.
 Selecting “Browse for Types …” allows for all referenced types to be searched in a dialog.![image][1]

 Sometimes you don’t want the TypePresenter to provide every available type.
 The TypePresenter has a great feature that allows you to restrict the types it displays in this list and the associated “Browse for Types …” dialog.
-This is done by providing a Func<Type, Boolean> reference on the TypePresenter’s Filter property.
+This is done by providing a Func&lt;Type, Boolean&gt; reference on the TypePresenter’s Filter property.

 In my scenario, I want to restrict the types available to those that derive from System.Exception.
 The first step to achieve this is to make a reference to the filter method in the xaml of the activity designer.